French | Russian |

 3. Bring together various agencies, institutions, organizations and actors working in the BHR field to continuously explore ways to empower women who are at-risk or have been adversely affected by business-related human rights abuses.

-Although ‘gender’ is a broad concept, this project will focus on how the intersection of business with human rights impacts on women.
+Although “gender” is a broad concept, this project will focus on how the intersection of business with human rights impacts women.
 In doing so, the project will also seek to support and complement broader efforts to combat gender discrimination, including discrimination based on sexual orientation and gender identity.

-The Working Group will be carrying out this project in consultation with other UN mechanisms (such as the Working Group on the issue of discrimination against women in law and in practice, the Committee on Economic, Social and Cultural rights and the Committee on the Elimination of Discrimination against Women), ILO, UN Women and a range of other stakeholders, including States, business representatives, business associations, trade unions, civil society groups, and victims of business-related human rights abuse.
+The Working Group will be carrying out this project in consultation with other UN mechanisms (such as the Working Group on the issue of discrimination against women in law and in practice, the Committee on Economic, Social and Cultural rights and the Committee on the Elimination of Discrimination against Women), ILO, UN Women, UN Global Compact, OECD and a range of other stakeholders, including States, business representatives, business associations, trade unions, civil society groups, and victims of business-related human rights abuse.